Gojira (band): Cavalera Conspiracy

 Max and Igor Cavalera, the founding brothers of the Brazilian band Sepultura, wanted to recruit a bass player for Cavalera Conspiracy (their new band) in 2007.
 Labadie was chosen through Roadrunner Records, but could not accept the offer for family reasons.
 Joe Duplantier called Gloria Cavalera, and he was invited to play bass.
 He met Logan Mader, recording engineer on The Way of All Flesh in 2008, while recording with Cavalera Conspiracy in Los Angeles.
 Joe performed with the band on 31 August 2007 at the 11th annual D-Low Memorial Show at the Marquee Theatre in Tempe, Arizona, a concert for Dana "D-Low" Wells (Max Cavalera's stepson, who was killed in a 1996 car crash).

 The album Inflikted was released in March 2008, and a tour followed several months later.
 Touring with Cavalera Conspiracy became problematic for Joe Duplantier, who preferred to concentrate on recording The Way of All Flesh and its promotion: "I put everything in Gojira, my whole life."

 Unreleased Sea Shepherd EP

 In early November 2010, Gojira entered a Los Angeles studio with producer Logan Mader to begin recording a four-song extended play whose proceeds would benefit the Sea Shepherd Conservation Society, an anti-whaling organization.
 The EP would feature guest appearances from the international metal scene; sales were expected on the Gojira website "without going through traditional ways", said Joe Duplantier.

 As a preview of the Sea Shepherd EP, Gojira released "Of Blood And Salt" in May 2011 and appeared on a Metal Hammer UK sampler album with guest vocalist Devin Townsend and a guest guitar solo by Meshuggah's Fredrik Thordendal.
 The other tracks featured Brent Hinds, Randy Blythe, Anders Fridén, and Max Cavalera.
 The EP was originally intended for release in August and September 2011; it was never released, however, because the hard drive which contained the recordings crashed.

+Olympic Games

+Gojira played at the 2024 Summer Olympics opening ceremony in Paris, France, on July 26, 2024, becoming the first metal band to ever play at the opening ceremony.
+Their performance from the Conciergerie, on the bank of the Seine, included depictions of a decapitated Marie Antoinette, and the band played a heavy metal rendition of "Ah! Ça Ira!", a revolutionary song that was popular during the French Revolution.
+Aside from metal news websites and magazines, Gojira's performance made headlines in many news outlets as the first metal band ever to play in an Olympic opening ceremony, delivering an epic rendition of an old song.

+At the 67th Annual Grammy Awards, the band, together with Franco-Swiss opera singer Marina Viotti and French composer Victor Le Masne, won the Grammy Award for the best metal performance with their performance of "Mea Culpa (Ah! Ça ira!)" at the Opening Ceremony of the Olympic Games Paris 2024.